bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 Processing Environment
 ======================

-As said, the S3-SNOW processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linux, MacOS).
+As said, the S3-SNOW and SICE processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linux, MacOS).
 The chapter :doc:`s3snow_installation` describes in more detail how to install the plugins in SNAP.